kbonney/NuMAD/docs/index.rst

 of a turbine blade by hand, or by trial and error, and the software tools used for such designs are most effective when integrated into automated optimization and analysis algorithms.
-A new version of the software tool `NuMAD (Numerical Manufacturing And Design) <https://github.com/sandialabs/NuMAD>`_ for the design and modeling of wind turbine blades is developed and described.
+A new version of the software tool  for the design and modeling of wind turbine blades is developed and described.

+PyNuMAD is the Python release of `NuMAD (Numerical Manufacturing And Design) <https://github.com/sandialabs/NuMAD>`_, a matlab-based tool designed to facilitate the design process for wind turbine blades.
-Newly released :ref:`NuMADv3` is structured to be run from a scripting environment and easily called by optimization processes.
+PyNuMAD is an object-oriented package structured to be run in a scripting environment.
-The previous release, :ref:`NuMADv2`, relied on the use of a graphical user interface.
-Modifications were made to the MATLAB-based source code to decouple the internal functions from the graphical user interface, and additional functionality was added for convenience in performing high-fidelity finite element analysis.
-NuMAD 3.0 has been successfully implemented for optimization of large, flexible rotor blades, and is suitable to be made available for public use.
+Releasing a version of NuMAD in Python is a part of an effort by the development team to bring NuMAD into a FOSS environment by reducing license requirements.
+Another part of this effort is the development of an in-house meshing tool.
+Previously, the creation of a blade mesh was done in an external tool like ANSYS, but now pyNuMAD implements this functionality.
+Major features include:

+   - I/O for common blade ontologies (WindIO yaml, Excel).
+   - Management of blade geometry and materials.
+   - Built-in shell and brick mesher.
+   - Integration with external codes

 .. _developers: